 - Explore antique apple peelers and presses, presented by The Richard D. & Carolyn W. Jacques Foundation

-IMPORTANT WEATHER NOTE: Rain back-up date will be available.
+Rain back-up date for the event is Sunday, 10/23/2022 from 10:00 AM – 12:00 PM.
+Weather call will be made at 2 PM on Friday, 10/21/2022.
 Ticket holders will be notified by email ONLY if the rain back-up date is in effect.

 The Thomas Jefferson Center for Historic Plants.
 GPS Address: 1293 Tufton Farm, Charlottesville, VA 22902

 TRAFFIC WARNING: Fall weekend travels often encounter traffic delays on Route 53 between Route 20 and the Monticello entrance.
 We highly recommend taking the alternate route to Tufton Farm via Route 250 and Milton Rd.

 Read About Last Year's Event and the 2021 Apple Tasting Results